CPK Insurance

 • Workers' compensation is required in New Jersey for businesses with 1+ employees, with exemptions for sole proprietors and partners.

-• New Jersey requires businesses to maintain proof of general liability coverage for most commercial leases, which can affect how quickly a roofing contractor can secure space or renew it.
+• Most commercial leases in New Jersey require proof of general liability coverage, which can affect how quickly a roofing contractor can secure space or renew it.

 • Roofing businesses should be prepared to show certificates of insurance before starting work, especially for general liability, workers' compensation, and commercial auto.